lknik/gdpr/fines/README.md

 * Probably makes sense to change those links to official announcements.
 * Rows with faulty dates are currently below the main table.
 Feel free to incorporate them to the main table.
 * Column description is blank because Github markup has no option to hide long text.
 Maybe include numbers of affected data subjects?
+* This is not a *complete enforcement list* because most are not announced in public

 ***